Paint The Kitchen Red

 • Using a spatula, stir up the rice mixture and nestle the shrimp in the rice.

-• Try to work quickly so too much steam doesn’t escape.
+• It’s important to work quickly so that too much steam doesn’t escape.

 Instant Pot Jambalaya Instruction collage - close lid, lid opened, add cilantro - Paint the Kitchen Red

 • Close the Instant Pot and allow the shrimp to finish cooking in the residual heat.
-If you have trouble closing the lid, move the steam release to the Vent position.
+If you have trouble closing the lid, move the steam release to the Vent position and then back to Seal after shutting the lid.

 • After 10 minutes, open the Instant Pot and add parsley.
 Gently fluff the rice with a fork.